atoma-network/atoma-node/README.md

 tracing = TRACING # bool value, allows for tracing
 ```

-4. In the above point, the `MODEL_CONFIG` refers to a set of a supported model (find a list of supported models here), as follows
+4. In the above point, the `MODEL_CONFIG` refers to a set of supported model configurations, see below, as follows

 ```
 [DEVICE, PRECISION, MODEL_TYPE, USE_FLASH_ATTENTION]